A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

+The generality of CPM allows PDEs on mixed-codimensional objects to be solved.
+The theoretical assumption that $\cp_{\S}$ is unique is violated in this case (near pieces of differing codimension).
+However, CPM gives the expected result in practice on mixed-codimensional objects (e.g., Figure 4.4 of~\cite{Macdonald2010}).

-The generality of CPM allows PDEs on mixed-codimensional surfaces to be solved.
-Figure~\ref{fig:mixed-codim-diff-curves} shows a diffusion curves example (with $\Delta x = 0.05$) featuring a mixed 1D and 2D surface embedded in $\mathbb{R}^3$.
-This mixed-codimensional $\S$ is created using exact closest point functions for the torus, sphere, and line segment.
+Figure~\ref{fig:mixed-codim-diff-curves} shows a diffusion curves example (with $\Delta x = 0.05$) featuring a mixed 1D and 2D object embedded in $\mathbb{R}^3$.
+This mixed-codimensional $\S$ is created using analytical closest point functions for the torus, sphere, and line segment.
 The torus has minor radius $r=1$ and major radius $R=3$, while the sphere is of radius 1.25.
 The closest point to $\S$ is determined by computing the closest point to each of the torus, sphere, and line segments, then taking the closest of all four.
 The two curves $\C$ in this example are two-sided Dirichlet IBCs. $\C$ on the torus is a torus knot specified by the parametric equation

 with $v(s) = R + \cos(b s),$ $a = 3$, $b = 7,$ and $s\in[0, 2\pi]$.
-Closest points for the torus knot are computed using the optimization problem discussed in Appendix~\ref{sec:cp_computation}. $\C$ on the sphere is an exact closest point function for a circle defined as the intersection of the sphere and a plane.
+Closest points for the torus knot are computed using the optimization problem discussed in Appendix~\ref{sec:cp_computation}. $\C$ on the sphere is an analytical closest point function for a circle defined as the intersection of the sphere and a plane.
 Notice the colour from the torus to the sphere blends across the line segments as expected (see Figure~\ref{fig:mixed-codim-diff-curves} zoom).